-6.1 million U.S. adults have bipolar disorder.
-2.4 million have schizophrenia.
-10.2 million have concurrent mental health and addiction disorders.
+1 in 5 American adults (43.4 million people) lives with a mental illness.
+Of these, 17.4 million have a depressive disorder, 6.1 million have bipolar disorder, and 2.4 million have schizophrenia.
+25% have concurrent mental health and addiction disorders.

 Around 50% of students age 14 and older with a mental illness drop out of high school.

 1 in 8 women is affected by postpartum depression (PPD).
-Perinatal Mood Disorder (PMD)- related suicide accounts for 20% of all postpartum deaths, making PMD a leading cause of maternal, perinatal mortality.
+Perinatal Mood Disorder (PMD)-related suicide accounts for 20% of all postpartum deaths, making PMD a leading cause of maternal mortality.

 Anorexia nervosa has the highest mortality rate of any psychiatric disorder.
 Every 62 minutes at least one person dies as a direct result from an eating disorder.